Sunday - Friday: 12PM - 5PM

 For more information and to purchase tickets viisit the GRAMMY Museum website.

 GRAMMY Museum Membership

-Membership offers a backstage pass to a world of intimate performances, plus illuminating lectures, classes and events.
-Benefits include a subscription to the Members' e-zine On The Record, an insider's view of the Museum's exhibits, programs and upcoming special events.
+Membership offers a backstage pass to a world of intimate performances, plus illuminating exhibits, lectures, classes, and events, and more!
+Each membership level receives special benefits and unique experiences that only the GRAMMY Museum can provide.
+Benefits include a subscription to the Members' e-zine On The Record, an insider's view of the Museum's exhibits, programs, and upcoming special events.
 For more information, please visit grammymuseum.org/membership.

 GRAMMY Museum Public Programs